disha91100/Power-Platform-Admin-in-a-day/Administration-and-Governance/M01-HOL-Securing-your-tenant.md

     ![](images/M01/M1-EX4-T3-S15.png)

 16. The flow should now be suspended because of the DLP you created.
 Select to open the flow.
-This can take up to 5 minutes, wait few minutes and then select refresh.
+This can take up to 5 minutes, wait a few minutes and then select refresh.

     ![](images/M01/M1-EX4-T3-S16.png)